scullyio/scully/docs/scully-lib-core.md

 #### available\$: _Observable<ScullyRoute[]>_

-`available$` returns routes with the property `published` with value true.
+`available$` - Returns routes with the property `published` with a value of true.

 #### unPublished\$: _Observable<ScullyRoute[]>_

-`unPublished$` returns routes with the property `published` with value false.
+`unPublished$` - Returns routes with the property `published` with a value of false.

 #### topLevel\$: _Observable<ScullyRoute[]>_

-`topLevel$` returns top level routes.
+`topLevel$` - Returns the top level routes.

 #### getCurrent(): _Observable<ScullyRoute>_

-`getCurrent()` method returns the current location.
+`getCurrent()` - A method that returns the current location.

 #### reload(): _void_

-`reload` method checks if new routes were added in the `scully-routes.json`.
+`reload` - A method that checks if new routes were added to the `scully-routes.json` file.

-## Scully Content
+## Scully Content Component

-Scully uses the `scully-content` to insert the result of the render process into the HTML document.
+The `scully-content` component inserts the render process' result into the HTML document.

-The `scully-content` component won't work inside a `*ngIf` directive.
+**NOTE:** The `scully-content` component does not work inside an `*ngIf` directive.

-## Transfer State
+## Transfer State Service

-The `TransferStateService` allows transfer the state of the Angular application to the static site rendered by Scully.
+The `TransferStateService` allows to transfer an Angular application's state into the static site rendered by Scully.

-To set or get the state of the application you can use 2 methods:
+To get or set the application's state; use the two methods below:

-- getState
-- setState

 #### getState

-`getState` will return an observable that fires once and completes.
-It does so right after the navigation for the page has finished.
+`getState` - This method returns an observable that fires once and then completes, and it does so right after the page's navigation has finished.

 ```typescript
 getState<T>(name: string): Observable<T>